scratchaddons-community/suggestions/README.md

 # Scratch Addons Suggestions

 Hello, and welcome to my horrible code.
-It is I, Jazza.
+It is I, Jazza, featuring Paul.

 Let's go over some of the basics.